lkrms/pretty-php/README.md

 ### A note about PHP versions

-Your PHP runtime must be able to parse the code you're formatting, e.g. if *PrettyPHP* is running on PHP 7.4, it won't be able to format code that requires PHP 8.0.
+Your PHP runtime must be able to parse the code you're formatting, so if *PrettyPHP* is running on PHP 7.4, for example, you won't be able to format code that requires PHP 8.0.
 Similarly, to format PHP 8.1 code, *PrettyPHP* must be running on PHP 8.1 or above.
 If it fails with `"<file> cannot be parsed"` and your syntax is valid, check your PHP version.

 ## Installation

 ### PHP archive (PHAR)

-You can download the latest version of *PrettyPHP* packaged as a PHP archive and use it immediately:
+You can [download] the latest version of *PrettyPHP* packaged as a PHP archive and use it immediately:

 ```shell
 curl -Lo pretty-php.phar https://github.com/lkrms/pretty-php/releases/latest/download/pretty-php.phar